 The Center for Sustainable Energy at Notre Dame (ND Energy) is built upon the foundations laid by the Notre Dame Energy Center (NDEC), a College of Engineering research center founded in 2005, and the Sustainable Energy Initiative (SEI), a Strategic Research Investment funded by the University in 2010.
-Part of Notre Dame Research, these two entities have been integrated into ND Energy, which now serves as the umbrella organization for these and other energy-related research and education programs at the University of Notre Dame.
+In 2013, these two entities were integrated to form ND Energy, which serves as a university center and reports to the Vice President for Research in Notre Dame Research.

 MISSION AND VISION

 ND Energy aims to foster and grow energy-related research, education and outreach, and influence the national and global discussions of the most pressing energy policy issues and questions of our time.
 ND Energy further aims to support the global energy and sustainability challenges, especially in low- and middle-income regions.

 ND Energy's strategy for sustained growth is to create a highly visible organization that promotes and provides resources for energy-related research and education at Notre Dame.
-Through joint collaborations, ND Energy creates new research initiatives and education programs for the broader community, and seeks opportunities to interface on a global level with leaders from academia, industry, and government to influence energy policy, ethics, and international relations.
+Through joint collaborations, ND Energy creates new programs for the broader community and seeks opportunities to interface on a global level with leaders from academia, industry, and government to influence energy policy, ethics, and international relations.

 ND Energy's primary goals include: